dmbarbour/wikilon/docs/AwelonLang.md

 Newlines are among the rejected characters.
 However, line breaks may be transparently replaced by spaces where appropriate upon input of a program.
 Humans will usually manipulate Awelon code through *Editable Views* that may present a more sophisticated surface syntax, potentially including tables or graphical representations or *Named Local Variables* and infix notations.

-Arbitrary texts and binaries cannot be directly embedded into Awelon, but may be referenced indirectly as *Secure Hash Resources*, or even constructed at runtime by leveraging *Stowage*.
+Arbitrary texts and binaries cannot be directly embedded into Awelon, but may be referenced indirectly as *Secure Hash Resources*, which serve a similar role as external data files.

 ## Words